-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare professional if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Somatuline® Depot.
-For more information ask your doctor or pharmacist.
+For more information, ask your healthcare professional

-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your healthcare professional for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.